stokito/deflate/README.md

 Note that in fact there is two blocks but the last one is empty and used for padding.
 The warning `incomplete deflate data` means that this stream is appendable and not finished.

+See bellow how to install the `infgen` from PPA.

 ## Install

 From Ubuntu PPA: